Rhoades Science Center 117

 On-Campus IT Services

-In addition to notebook computers, classes and workshops held on the VCSU campus and at extended campus classroom locations in Fargo have access to the following IT services:
+In addition to notebook computers, classes and workshops held on the VCSU campus have access to the following IT services:

 Classrooms are equipped to take advantage of the notebook computers.
-A typical classroom includes tables, chairs, network and electrical connections for every student, a networked laser printer, a LCD projector, an interactive whiteboard, and other audio/video equipment.
+A typical classroom includes tables, chairs, network and electrical connections for every student, a nearby networked laser printer, a LCD projector and other audio/video equipment.

 Notebook computers can connect to the internet via Ethernet or cutting edge wireless.
 A fiber optic backbone network connects all buildings.
-There are approximately twice as many high speed, end-user, Ethernet connections as people.
 Wireless access points provide service throughout campus.
 Broadband connectivity is available off-campus from a variety of local internet service providers.

 IT Equipment Checkout

-Digital video cameras, digital still cameras, LCD projectors, amplified speakers, and document scanners are available for periodic checkout from the Technology Service Desk.
+Digital video cameras, digital still cameras, LCD projectors, amplified speakers, and other types of IT equipment are available for periodic checkout from the Technology Service Desk.
 This is a free service to all users.

 Effects of World-Class Technology